Kirk Cameron, Executive Director

 Natalie Jones, Arts Specialist

 The Craddock Center’s own storyteller extraordinaire has delighted audiences as a professional storyteller across the Southeast for over 20 years.
 A former park ranger, teacher, and librarian, Natalie hails from Eastern Kentucky, a great growing ground for stories.
 Her interactive style engages listeners of all ages.
-Natalie has performed at the National Storytelling Conference in Gatlinburg TN, the Jimmy Carter Library and at schools and libraries all over the state of Georgia.
+Natalie has performed at the National Storytelling Conference in Gatlinburg, TN, the Jimmy Carter Library and at schools and libraries all over the state of Georgia.
 In 2016, she was crowned Georgia’s Biggest Fibber and was the People’s Choice Bold Faced Liar at the Festival of Carolina, both of which are actually compliments.
-She has joined forces with the Craddock Center and is thrilled to spreading joy through stories and music to the children of the mountain region.
+She has joined forces with The Craddock Center and is thrilled to be spreading joy through stories and music to the children of the mountain region.

-Judy Chastain, Arts Specialist
+Claudia Bradford, Arts Specialist